Rustic brick buildings along a downtown street in Jonesborough, Tennessee. Editorial credit: Dee Browning / Shutterstock.com

 Aerial view of downtown Columbia in Tennessee.

-Known as the “Mule Capital of the World” and part of the “Antebellum Homes Capital of the World,” Columbia offers a lively and welcoming downtown reflecting the town’s rich agricultural and architectural history.
-The historic Maury County Courthouse, a striking Greek Revival structure built in 1859, stands as the centerpiece of the town’s downtown area.
-Columbia is also home to the James K. Polk Ancestral Home, the former residence of the 11th U.S. President.
-The house has been preserved as a museum, providing insight into the life and legacy of President Polk.
+Known as the “Mule Capital of the World” and part of the “Antebellum Homes Capital of the World,” Columbia boasts a lively, welcoming downtown that reflects its rich agricultural and architectural heritage.
+The historic Maury County Courthouse, a prominent Greek Revival building constructed in 1859, is the focal point of the downtown area.
+Columbia is also home to the James K. Polk Ancestral Home, the former residence of the 11th U.S. President, now preserved as a museum that offers insight into President Polk's life and legacy.

 Tullahoma